LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

-- the `core-md` module in the common flavor is heavily inspired by [Multiplatform Markdown Renderer](https://github.com/mikepenz/multiplatform-markdown-renderer) but the Android implementation with Markwon is taken and adapted from [Jerboa for Lemmy](https://github.com/dessalines/jerboa)
+- the `core-md` module in the common flavor is heavily inspired by [Multiplatform Markdown Renderer](https://github.com/mikepenz/multiplatform-markdown-renderer) but the Android implementation with Markwon is adapted from [Jerboa for Lemmy](https://github.com/dessalines/jerboa)
 - the UI is inspired by the really great [Thunder](https://github.com/thunder-app/thunder) app

+## Acknowledgements:

+This project would not be what it is were it not for the huge amount of patience and dedication of early adopters who sent me continous feedback and ideas for improvement after every release.

+A special thank to all those who contributed so far, namely: rb_c, OverfedRaccoon, …

 ## Want to try it out?